ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030738 - In Arabic, While adding shipping in case of product request or custom product setup "shopping info charges" is not getting displayed properly
     -> 030978 - Affiliate commission history is displaying wrong data in admin -> 031150 -Shipping address should not be displayed in case of digital order product.
+    -> 031267 - On shop detail page, Shop identifier is displayed instead of shop name entered by the seller.

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.